BroadcomMFD/hbjs-vscode-extension/README.md

 ## Technical Assistance and Support for HB.js

-The HB.js is made available to customers on the Visual Studio Code Marketplace in accordance with the terms and conditions contained in the provided End-User License Agreement (EULA).
+The HB.js extension is made available to customers on the Visual Studio Code Marketplace in accordance with the terms and conditions contained in the provided End-User License Agreement (EULA).

 If you are on active support for HostBridge JavaScript Engine, you get technical assistance and support in accordance with the terms, guidelines, details, and parameters that are located within the Broadcom [Working with Support](https://techdocs.broadcom.com/us/product-content/admin-content/ca-support-policies.html?intcmp=footernav) guide.